 An inefficient spa can be costly to run in winter.
 Since most heat is lost through the top of the spa, a high quality spa cover is very important.

 Reduce energy costs and prolong the life of your cover with a spa bubble blanket.
 The floating blanket sits on the water's surface, reducing steam up to 95%.

 Maintain a constant water temperature.
 Keeping the spa cool and raising the temp before use uses more energy and puts a strain on the pumps.
 A higher temp protects the tub from freezing as well.
 In the event of power loss, it takes longer for 100°F water to freeze than a lower temp.

 Air induction lines increase jet pressure when the spa is in use, but also lower the water temperature.
 After each use, close the air induction control knobs.

 Monitor the water level of the spa regularly.
 Leaks can lower the water level enough to stop spa pumps and heating, causing potential freezing conditions.

-In the event of power outage, keep the spa cover in place to keep the heat sealed in.
+In the event of a power outage, keep the spa cover in place to keep the heat sealed in.
 If the power is out for a while or it's very cold, run a generator to keep the pumps cycling.
 Follow the winterizing steps below if a generator is not available to run the spa.